ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/24_SegmentTree/README.md

 ## Basic

+- In computer science, a [segment tree](https://en.wikipedia.org/wiki/Segment_tree), also known as a statistic tree, is a `tree data structure` used for storing information about **intervals**, or segments.
+- It allows querying which of the stored segments contain a given point.
-- It is used to answer fastly questions about the specific range of an array.
+- It is used to answer fastly questions about the specific range in an 1-D array.
-    - for instance, finding a minimum value of the range.
+    - for instance, finding the minimum value in the given range.
-- Segment Tree represents each range of given array as a node of a binary tree.
+- It represents each range of the given array as one node in a binary tree.
     - so, the root node always indicates the total range [0, n-1].
-    - left and right subtree indicate each half.
+    - left and right subtree indicate the half of the range.
-    - leaf node means the range having the one size (only one element).
+    - leaf node means the range having the one size (including only one element).

 ## Range Minimum Query

-- Finding a minimum value of the specific range.
+- Finding the minimum value of the specific range.
-- Segment Tree usually becomes a fully binary tree.
+- A segment tree is usually a fully binary tree.
     - In this case, it is better to represent to an array than a linked list, such as Heap.
-    - The size of the array is defined by `2*n`, where n is the number of elements.
+    - The size of the array is defined by `2*n`, where _n_ is the number of elements.
-    - But, if _n_ is not the power of 2, _n_ should be the power of 2 larger than _n_.
+    - But, if _n_ is not the power of 2, we should change _n_ to the power of 2 larger than _n_.
 And then _n_ is multiplied by 2.
-    - So, memory space is wasted a little bit.
+So, memory space can be wasted a little bit.
     - Otherwise, just multiply n to 4. (`4*n`)
-- The query operation returns the minimum value as following the intersection range of the current finding range and the wanted range.
+- The query operation finds the minimum value by using the intersection of the current range and the required range.
     - `query(left, right, node, nodeLeft, nodeRight)`
-        - [left, right] = the wanted range
+        - [left, right] = the required range
-        - [nodeLeft, nodeRight] = the current finding range
+        - [nodeLeft, nodeRight] = the current range
-    - if the intersection is empty, then return infinity because two range is not overlapped.
+    - If the intersection is empty, then return infinity because two range is not overlapped.
-    - if the intersection is [nodeLeft, nodeRight], then return the minimum value immediately because [left, right] includes the range.
+    - If the intersection is [nodeLeft, nodeRight], then return the minimum value immediately because it means that the range was included in [left, right].
-    - Otherwise, call recursively to children(subtrees).
+    - Otherwise, call recursively after dividing the current range into half.

     ``` c++
     const int INT_MAX = numeric_limits<int>::max();